jungterry/devops-project-2/README.md

 Stacks can be created using the bash script create.sh using the command: ./ create.sh [stack name] [yml script] [json parameters script].
 Stacks can also be updated using the bash script update.sh using the command: ./ update.sh [stack name] [yml script] [json parameters script].
-After everything is doen stacks can be deleted using the bash script delete.sh using the command: ./ delete.sh [stack name]
+After everything is doen stacks can be deleted using the bash script delete.sh using the command: ./ delete.sh [stack name].